wp-insider/simple-membership/simple-membership/readme.txt

 - Japanese Yen currency fix for Stripe subscription.
 - Added a new email merge tag for membership level name {membership_level_name}
 - There is a new option called "Force WP User Synchronization" in the advanced settings menu of the plugin.
+- Fixed an warning that can appear sometime when updating the advanced settings interface.

 = 3.5.8 =
 - Changed the "Edit Member" button text to "Save Data" in the admin member edit interface.